The Ultimate Direct Response Facebook Advertising Guide

 If you are a beginner this guide can still be useful since it covers the process start to finish, not just Facebook Ads themselves.

-However, to get familiarity with running Facebook Campaigns in the Facebook Ads Manager you can reference The Complete, Always-Updated Guide from Buffer as a starting point.
+However, to gain familiarity with running Facebook Campaigns in the Facebook Ads Manager you can reference The Complete, Always-Updated Guide from Buffer as a starting point.

 If you are reading this and find that I missed something please let me know in the comments.